cloudmesh-community/fa18-516-29/project-report/report.md

        4. Run a query in debug mode to count the number of policies:

+       :o: use proper markdown

            hive --hiveconf hive.root.logger=DEBUG,console -e "select count(policyID) from insurance_data_1"

 	5. We can see the spark jobs being launched on the web ui:

+	   :o: use proper markdown

 	   http://ec2-52-24-204-101.us-west-2.compute.amazonaws.com:4040

+:o: use proper markdown sections must start to left

    ## Comparison of Data processing between traditional Mapreduce and Spark

    ### Introduction

 The following section describes the performance comparison of a wordcount program between the Mapreduce and Spark engine on the 4 node cluster which we have installed: